addama/recipes.addama.net/README.md

 * `-s`, `--silent`
   * Suppresses console messages

-As `-c` forces regeneration, it supercedes `-f`, though there's no harm in running `-f -c` - it's just redundant.
+As `-c` forces regeneration by virtue of removing the output files, it supercedes `-f`, though there's no harm in running `-f -c` - it's just redundant.

 ## Markdown Recipe Format